jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 ## Peculiarities of Isabelle: weakened HOL as meta-logic

 HOL4 and HOL Light use ML programming languages as the meta-logic.
-Despite having some components *implemented* in ML, Isabelle's meta-logic is *not* ML, but something called Isabelle/Pure.
+Despite having some components *implemented* in ML, Isabelle's meta-logic of object logics is *not* ML, but something called Isabelle/Pure.
 In this way Isabelle deviates from traditional LCF provers in that it has a minimal kernel of logic as well, and not just a minimal kernel of logic *checker*.